Ste. Genevieve – Europeans West of the Mississippi River

 Ste.
 Genevieve in about 1850, by Oscar E. Berninghaus, 1924.

 The county seat of Ste.
 Genevieve County, Missouri, Ste.
-Genevieve is one of the oldest surviving French settlements in Missouri.
+Genevieve is one of the oldest surviving French settlements in the state of Missouri.
 She is the only place in the upper Mississippi Valley where several buildings of the pre-American period have survived.
-Today it is one of the newest National Parks.
+Today, it is one of the newest National Parks.

 The oldest European settlement in the region, Cahokia, established in 1699, suffered heavily from floods; Kaskaskia (1703) was entirely washed away by a change in the course of the Mississippi River; the remnants of colonial St. Louis were destroyed either by a fire in 1849 or by urban riverfront development.

-Though the exact date of the first French settlements near Ste.
-Genevieve cannot be determined, it is known that lead was discovered about 30 miles to the southwest of the townsite in 1715.
-During the first portion of the eighteenth century, no urgent need existed to extend the line of French settlement across the Mississippi River into present-day Missouri.
+Although the exact date of the first French settlements near Ste.
+Genevieve cannot be determined, it is known that lead was discovered approximately 30 miles southwest of the townsite in 1715.
+During the first part of the eighteenth century, there was no urgent need to extend the line of French settlement across the Mississippi River into present-day Missouri.
 For several decades, the French considered the trans-Mississippi West the domain of Native Americans.
-As the century progressed, however, farming practices resulted in soil depletion on the east side of the river, and some inhabitants decided to plant crops on the opposite side, about three miles below present-day Ste.
+As the century progressed, however, farming practices led to soil depletion on the east side of the river, and some inhabitants decided to plant crops on the opposite side, approximately three miles below present-day Ste.
 Genevieve.

-During its first few years of settlement, in 1735-40, Ste.
+During its first few years of settlement, from 1735 to 1740, Ste.
 Genevieve was a satellite community of Kaskaskia, Illinois, across the river.
 The earliest land grants were made in 1752 when 27 inhabitants owned about three miles of the Mississippi River frontage.
 It was named for Saint Genevieve (who lived in the 5th century AD), the patron saint of Paris.

 The earliest settlers of the community moved there from other settlements in Illinois, including Kaskaskia, Cahokia, Post Vincennes, Prairie du Rocher, and Nouvelle Chartres.
-Salt springs on Saline Creek and the lead resources were probably an important factor in the expansion of the settlement, from which shipments were made upstream to St. Louis or downstream to New Orleans.
+Salt Springs on Saline Creek and the lead resources were likely a significant factor in the expansion of the settlement, from which shipments were made either upstream to St. Louis or downstream to New Orleans.
 The settlers also grew foodstuffs for export.
 Ste.
 Genevieve was the last community established during the French Regime in the Illinois Country.

 Ste.
 Genevieve, by Kathy Alexander.